jglovier/jglovier.github.io/README.md

-Source code for my personal website (joelglovier.com)
+Source for my personal website (joelglovier.com)
 ==================

 Source for the new joelglovier.com (currently under development; this repo is not actually live on joelglovier.com yet).